Opportunity Classes (O.C.) - A beginner's guide

 Our OC training classes begin in Year 3 Term 4 all the way up until the date of the OC test (held in Year 4 Term 3).

-Each week students are given a practice test under exam conditions.
+Each week students are given two practice test sections under exam conditions.

 These mock tests are the same design and format as the OC placement test.
 The questions are designed to help students develop skills required as well as familarise themselves with the types of questions that will likely be asked.